 To complete all Adult Healthcare courses students must satisfactorily fulfill both the classroom and clinical components of the course and be able to satisfactorily demonstrate skill competencies.
-KDADS requires that CNA students complete 90 contact hours, CMA students complete 75 contact hours and both CNA Refresher and CMA Update students complete 10 contact hours.
+KDADS requires that CNA students complete 90 contact hours, CMA students complete 75 contact hours and both CNA Refresher and CMA Update students complete 15 contact hours each.

 All classes are tentative, pending state approval and student enrollment.
 Class schedule changes or updates may occur at the discretion of the instructor.
-Clinical may not be held in Barton County.
+Clinical can be held at any number of nursing facilities in many of the surrounding counties.

-Class sizes are limited and are filled on a first come, first serve basis.
-Maximum enrollment for CNA clinical attendance is 10, CMA is 6.
-Courses are scheduled upon student interest and instructor availability are subject to change.
+Classes are filled on a first come, first serve basis.
+The sizes of classes are limited.
+CNA classes max out at 10 students, and CMA classes max out at 6 students.
+Courses are scheduled upon student interest and instructor availability and may be subject to change.